microsoft/WhatTheHack/068-AzureOpenAIApps/Coach/Solution-00.md

 Alternatively, they can install the Codespaces App in the browser which will give them a focused window as well as other features.

-#### Python Debugging Not Available in Codespaces
+#### Python Debugging in Codespaces

-Unfortunately, debugging will not work in Codespaces because Codespaces runs as a container and the ability to attach to another Python process requires a special kernel flag to be set in Linux and this can only be done on the local OS.

 Debugging is not required to complete the challenges, but students may attempt to run a debugger while troubleshooting.
-You should be aware of this issue as a Coach so students don't spend time trying to figure this out in Codespaces.
+When the CodeSpace first appears, VS Code will show a message that it has detected an Azure Functions Project in folder "wth-aiapps-codespace" that may have been created outside of VS Code and ask to Intialize for optimal use with VS Code.
+If the student clicks Yes, then it will configure extensions.json, launch.json, settings.json and tasks.json in the .vscode folder and create a Python Virtual Environment automatically.
+If they miss this message, then they can go to the Command Palette and select "Azure Functions: Initalize project for use with VS Code".

 ### Azure Resources Overview